Atticus29/dataJitsu/bugs.md

     - [ ] If you create a user, then log in via google with that same user, then try to log in again with email and password instead of google, it won't work (looking at firebase, I can see the user authenticated gets converted to a google user.
 This does not happen with this person's example app https://github.com/SinghDigamber/angularfirebase-authentication [although, they're using fireStore])
     - [ ] Currently, lets you create multiple duplicate accounts (?)
 - [ ] Annotation
-    - [x] Deleting an annotation causes many many queries
     - [ ] Deleting an annotation made by another user logs you in as that user (but you refresh as the original user)
     - [ ] Ending an annotation now does not pause and reset, but there's no delay and also the arrows don't switch disabled
-    - [ ] Second time you annotate a move, it doesn't wait for end time and might have other issues as well in terms of mixing data with the previous entry
 - [ ] Video Player
     - [ ] Changing the annotation rating resets the video
     - [ ] Sometimes (but not always?), clicking the end move stops the video entirely